-CLC: One Industry Logo
+One Industry Logo

-At the beginning of 2015 the CLC announced (via its Industrial Strategy: Construction 2025) that industry, including trade associations, contractors, clients and government should specify and promote card schemes carrying the CSCS logo with no equivalents accepted.
+At the beginning of 2015 the Construction Leadership Council (CLC) announced via the Industrial Strategy: Construction 2025, that industry, including trade associations, contractors, clients and government, should specify and promote card schemes displaying the CSCS logo with no equivalents accepted.
 This is known as the One Industry Logo action.

-- agreeing appropriate qualifications for each occupation
+- Agreeing appropriate qualifications for each occupation